adnasa/dext-predawn-theme/README.md

 # dext-predawn-theme

-> A theme for dext,
+> A theme for dext

 ![img](dext-predawn.gif)